AkankshaSingal8/uav_fly_to_target/README.md

 # UAV Fly to Target

-This repository contains the dataset
+This repository contains the dataset, code for model architecture and training and gazebo environment for experimentation.
+Model architecture, training hyper-parameters and NCP parameters.

 ### Table: Model Architecture Summary

 | **Layer (Type)**                        | **Activation** | **Param #**  |